• Skip to primary navigation

 Use a good cactus mixture for plants left indoors but add a bit of humus-rich soil to plants that are taken outside.

-In spring to late summer fertilize with a diluted balanced liquid fertilizer monthly.
+In spring to late summer, fertilize with diluted balanced liquid fertilizers monthly.

 Don’t expect annual blooms, however, as the plant needs time to store…